Keyword research is cool.

 2. Get Specific

+How do keywords function in a search engine?
 “Keyword” is the term that gets tossed around, but what you’re really after in most cases are keyword phrases.
 For example, a real estate attorney in Austin, Texas would gain very little actual benefit from ranking highly for the single word “attorney” (and good luck anyway), but specific keyword phrases based on geography and specialty would yield highly targeted traffic (“Austin real estate lawyer”).
 And don’t forget synonyms.

 3. Strength in Numbers

 Don’t take as gospel truth the reported number of monthly searches provided by any particular tool.
 But do pay attention to relative popularity among search terms.
 You want to make sure enough people use that phrase when thinking of your niche to make it worth your while, especially if this is one of the primary search terms you want to target for your site overall.
 At the same time, be realistic.
-If you are trying to rank in a very competitive sector, aim for something attainable first, or make sure that a certain keyword combination can rank for an easier phrase if the more competitive term ends up out of reach.
+If you are trying to rank in a very competitive sector, aim for something attainable first, or make sure that a certain combination can rank for an easier phrase if the more competitive keyword ends up out of reach.

 4. Highly Relevant